Chronic Obstructive Pulmonary Disorder (COPD)

 You can breathe easier and keep your COPD from getting worse if you follow these recommendations:

-- Drink plenty of water.
-This helps thin out the mucus in your airways, making it easier to cough up.
+- Clear your airways.
+Drink plenty of water to keep the mucus in your airways thinner and easier to cough up.
+Consider using a humidifier in your home.

 Sticking to these recommendations can help keep your disease stable for many years.